-(3) The General Assembly shall decide on measures to promote the purpose of the association, on amendments to the articles of association, on the association’s rules of procedure, on the budget of the association and on the amount of the membership fees.
-It elects and discharges the members of the board and the auditors.
+(3) The general meeting decides on measures to promote the purpose of the association, on amendments to the statutes and on the amount of membership fees.
+It elects and discharges the members of the Executive Board and the auditors.

 (4) Motions to the General Assembly can be submitted by any member.
-They must be submitted in text form to the board at least 20 days before the meeting and must be communicated by the board to all members in text form at least 10 days before the meeting.
+They must be submitted in text form to the Executive Board at least 20 days before the meeting and must be communicated by the Executive Board to all members in text form at least 10 days before the meeting.
 Amendments, supplementary motions and motions of urgency as well as motions on points of order can be dealt with at short notice, provided that the General Assembly agrees to this.
 Excluded from this are motions to amend the articles of association and the motion to dissolve the association.

 (5) All resolutions of the General Assembly shall be adopted by a simple majority of the votes cast, excluding abstentions, unless the articles of association permit exceptions.
 A simple majority shall be decisive in elections.

 (6) The resolutions of the General Assembly shall be protocolled.